Orbit-Research/Graphiti-API-Library-Development/binding/C/README.md

 Build with build.ps1
 Run the text.exe file

+## Commands Notes ##

+When using the api calls in C for the output calls, these calls will require providing a buffer and size of that buffer as done in main.c with software_version in order to recieve the data.
+String buffers are called out* while other kinds of buffers are called buffer. getNextDrawEvent returns the data is PinInfo and returns the count of the PinInfo's.
+Display status events will output their pin data as the height followed by the blink rate in the order of that return function.
+Column returns 1 to 40, Row returns 1 to 60, and all will return 1 to 2400 left to right, top to bottom.

 ## Dependencies ##
 - hidapi.dll
 - libGraphiti_C.dll (The C wrapper only works with Single Config of a .dll)